TheVietScholar/CSC510-S2G1-F2025/README.md

 * MySQL Workbench or Adminer connected to your Dockerized database

 If you encounter issues, double-check Docker container logs and verify the port bindings in `docker-compose.yml`.

+# Tutorials (Not done)

+## 🧍‍♂️ Register a New User

+Send a POST request:

+POST /api/users/register
+{
+  "username": "john_doe",
+  "password": "securePass123",
+  "email": "john@example.com"
+}

+🍺 Place an Order
+POST /api/orders
+{
+  "userId": 1,
+  "productId": 3,
+  "quantity": 2
+}

+Response:

+{
+  "status": "SUCCESS",
+  "orderId": 17
+}

+## 🚗 Update Driver Location
+PUT /api/driver/location?latitude=35.7796&longitude=-78.6382

+These examples demonstrate real API calls that connect the front-end React app to the Spring Boot backend.

+# Demo Video (Not Done)

+# 🧪 Testing

+We use JUnit5 for backend testing and Mockito for mocking services.
+GitHub Actions automatically runs all tests on every push to main.

+Run tests locally:

+mvn test

+Test coverage reports are automatically generated and verified through CI.

+# Collaboration:
+All commits, issues, and PRs are tracked on GitHub

+Issues are discussed before closure, with summaries posted in comments.

+We communicate via Discord, and summaries of key decisions are documented in issues and in a shared google drive and in a discord chat.
+We also communicated in person with two meetings every week plus additional meetings added if needed.